DmytroTruten/TODO-List/README.md

 This provides just a basic overview of the project and its capabilities.
 You can add more features, enhance the design, and expand the capabilities of this application.
 Best of luck with your development!

----

-Please remember to adapt the repository URL and username according to your details.
-Also, you can add more sections or information if required for your project.